"Here" is here. On Tuesday, Nokia announced a new brand by that name that features a mapping service for a variety of

 The company also announced that it is launching a version of Here for Apple's iOS.
 The iOS app, based on HTML5, features offline capabilities, voice-guided walk navigation, and public transportation directions.

 The iOS version will be available as a free download from Apple's App Store within the next few weeks.
 Additionally, Nokia has announced a strategic partnership with Mozilla to develop a version for the Firefox OS next year.

 An Android OS-based reference app has already been demonstrated, and the company plans to release a Here Software Development Kit for Android OEMs by early next year.
 This will enable manufacturers of Android devices to create their own location-based services, using Nokia's data.

 To support the 3D mapping capabilities of Here, Nokia has also announced that it is planning to buy a Berkeley, Calif.-based company called Earthmine, whose reality capture and processing technologies will become part of Here.
 The acquisition is expected to be completed by the end of this year.

-In addition to positioning the company as the largest device-independent provider of mapping, Here could also take advantage of Apple's major weakness on its recently released iOS 6 platform.
+In addition to positioning the company as the largest device-independent provider of mapping, Here could also take advantage of Apple's major software weakness on its recently released iOS 6 platform.

-Apple's new Maps for iOS 6 has been widely criticized as being not ready for primetime, with many complaints about the app's accuracy, visual information and functions.
+Apple's new Maps application for iOS 6 has been widely criticized as being not ready for primetime, with many complaints about the app's accuracy, visual information and functions.
 In fact, the complaints have been so bad that earlier this fall, Apple CEO Tim Cook issued a rare apology for that product.

 Apple launched iOS 6 without Google's popular Maps app, and replaced it with its own.
 Reportedly, Google is preparing a December release of its Maps app for iOS 6.